Young couple smiles together as they look at a computer screen in their kitchen

 Did you know?

-Once you get started with your first credit account, check your credit score regularly.
-As a Discover® Cardmember, you get a free Credit Scorecard with your FICO® Score and important information behind it like credit utilization, number of missed payments, number of recent inquiries, length of credit history, and total number of accounts.1 Through December 2023, you can also request a free credit report weekly from the three major credit bureaus via AnnualCreditReport.com.
+As a Discover® Cardmember, you get a free Credit Scorecard with your FICO® Score and important information behind it, like credit utilization, number of missed payments, number of recent inquiries, length of credit history, and total number of accounts.1

-The good news is that whatever your initial score is, there are ways to build a positive credit history that could help your credit score.
-Now that you know more about your starting credit score, you can practice good habits that could result in staying on top of a good credit history and a good credit score.
+The good news is that, no matter what your initial credit score is, there are positive ways to keep building credit history and improving.
+Now that you know more about your starting credit score, you can practice good habits to maintain a good credit history and work toward an excellent credit score.

 Next steps